nfa-vfxim/docs/index.rst

 Visual Effects & Immersive Media Documentation
 ===============================================

-.. warning:: This version of the documentation is currently being "re-factored".
-In the lower left corner of the screen should be a button to go back to the current stable version.

 Welcome to the visual effects & immersive media documentation/wiki.

 On this wiki you'll find all information, tutorials and documentation regarding the pipeline, workflows and other class related stuff.